hCaptcha/react-native-hcaptcha/README.md

 See [Example.App.js](./Example.App.js) example in repo for a fully worked example implementation.

+For users familiar with the hCaptcha JS API, calling `show()` in this wrapper triggers an `hcaptcha.execute()` call.

+This means that if you are an Enterprise user with a 99.9% passive or purely passive sitekey configured, no additional work is required to get the expected behavior: either a visual challenge will be shown or a token will be returned immediately via `onMessage`, in accordance with your configuration.

-In particular, note the following special message strings that can be returned via `onMessage`:
+Also, please note the following special message strings that can be returned via `onMessage`:

 | name | purpose |
 | --- | --- |